 Students must be entrepreneurial and research their own internship opportunities.
 The internship must be approved by the student's advisor and program director and typically requires 20 hrs/week for at least eight weeks.
 Students register for J604 while working on their internship.
+Students typically begin their internships in Spring or Summer term, but it is possible to start them earlier if an appropriate opportunity is available.
 Once an internship site has been identified, students must submit an Internship Tracking Form signed by their faculty advisor.
-Completion requirements will vary but typically include a letter of evaluation from the internship supervisor, a student self-evaluation, and often a portfolio of work completed, if applicable.
+Completion requirements include a letter of evaluation from the internship supervisor, a student self-evaluation, and often a portfolio of work completed, if applicable.